Housing Choice Voucher Program

 Features of the Housing Choice Voucher Program (HCVP)

 OHCD screens applicants for eligibility using HUD's guidelines.
 Households are prioritized by date and time of application to the waiting list.
 When an applicant's name comes to the top of the list, the family is screened for eligibility.
 Eligibility consists of meeting income standards based on household size and a local criminal record check for each adult household member.
 Approved applicants are briefed and given a Housing Choice Voucher, which entitles them to look for housing in the private market.
 Below are maximum income limits, however 75 percent of new admissions must be at or below the extremely low-income limits.
-To view current local income limits, see the Federal Income Limits
+To view current local income limits and payment standards, see the Local Information Sheet.

 Before a unit can be leased under the Housing Choice Voucher Program, OHCD inspectors check to ensure that rents charged are reasonable for the area in which the unit is located, and that the unit meets basic Housing Quality Standards (HQS).
 Participants must find a landlord/owner willing to rent to a household receiving Voucher assistance.
 Selection criteria used by private landlords varies.
 Each landlord uses his/her own criteria, and is encouraged to verify income information and perform a thorough credit check, past rental references and police records.
 OHCD currently performs local criminal record checks to determine whether applicants have a prior criminal history in the County.
 For more detailed information on the Housing Choice Voucher Program, visit HUD's website at www.hud.gov